tiagodeliberali/blog/docs/initial_tcp_server.md

-# Starting our Kafka like publish/subscribe system
+# Let's rebuild Kafka in Rust!

-To create this system, let us start humble and iterate over new features.
+So, here is a nice challenge.
+Let's build an incredible distributed event streaming system copying the current most famous one! :)

+Why should we spend time doing that?
+Well, first of all, it looks really fun!
+But, more than that, the reason is to learn a lot in the process, challenge some decisions, see how hard and complex some areas are, and, finally, try to connect ideas, theory, and practice.

+How far we can go with this project?
+No idea, but I have some ideas on how to start it.
+And our start could be very, very, humble.
 The initial idea, the simplest I can figure out, is a TCP server with a simple queue behind it.
 By this way, we will be able to:

 - Publish content to our TCP server
 - Store data in a queue
 - Consume content in the same order that they are produced

-To allow us to have a consumer and a producer connected to the server at the same time, we need to deal with multithread and arc/mutex of our queue.
-In this way, we will be able to have multiple producers, but, to deliver ordered content to a consumer, we will be able to have a single consumer.
+To allow us to have a consumer and a producer connected to the server at the same time, we can use multithread and arc/mutex around our queue.
+In this way, we will be able to have multiple producers, but, to deliver ordered content, we will allow just a single consumer.
 More consumers will compete for the messages.

 ## Our TCP server